Home » Past Events

 Dr. Foong's parsed the reasoning of the Supreme Court of Canada, commending its efforts to avoid the overlap and duplication of copyright's exclusive rights while also querying the future role and relevance of the reproduction right.

-A Zoom recording of this hybrid presentation will be posted shortly.
+A Zoom recording of this hybrid presentation is available here.

 Balancing Freedom of Expression, Copyright, and Trademark Rights: Art of Science?